youthscrabble/youthscrabble.github.io/aboutme.md

 I play **Scrabble** at the international level.
 I've represented India at multiple World Championships, both open and age-group.
 You can find my all-time Scrabble tournament record [here](https://wespa.org/aardvark/cgi-bin/statsbootstrap.cgi?name1=Aditya%20Iyengar).

 I like **travelling** a lot and I have visited 13 countries till date.
 I also enjoy cycling and listening to music, particularly indie and psychedelic.
+Oh, and I'm a massive QPR fan.
 I'm also an avid reader and you can, more often than not, find me immersed in a novel.
 It's hard to pick out a favourite, but I'm a decent Agatha Christie fan.

 You can view my _curriculum vitae_ [here](Resume 2pg tech.pdf).